benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

     this.loadScript();
   }

-  /**
-   * Sets a global variable in the script engine.
-This variable will be
-   * callable from anywhere in the script.
-   * @param name parameter name.
-   * @param value parameter value.
-   */
   public void setParameter(String name, Object value) {
     this.engine.put(name, value);
   }

-  /**
-   * Convenience function for setting a number of parameters.
-   * @param parameters HashMap of parameter name/value pairs.
-   */
   public void setParameters(HashMap<String, Object> parameters) {
     for (Map.Entry<String, Object> entry : parameters.entrySet()){
       this.engine.put(entry.getKey(), entry.getValue());
     }
   }

-  /**
-   * Executes a function within the currently set script.
-   * @param function the function to execute.
-   * @param parameters the parameters to set.
-   * @return the result.
-   */
   public Object executeFunction(String function, HashMap<String, Object> parameters){
     this.setParameters(parameters);
     return this.executeFunction(function);
   }

-  /**
-   * Executes a function within the currently set script.
-   * @param function the function to execute.
-   * @return the result.
-   */
   public Object executeFunction(String function){
     //if script engine is invocable, invoke method directly if(this.isInvocable()) {